bwRavencl/ControllerBuddy/README.md

 [![ControllerBuddy Release Status](https://github.com/bwRavencl/ControllerBuddy/actions/workflows/release.yml/badge.svg)](https://github.com/bwRavencl/ControllerBuddy/actions/workflows/release.yml)

-Check out the [ControllerBuddy Homepage](https://controllerbuddy.org) for getting started.
+Visit the [ControllerBuddy Homepage](https://controllerbuddy.org) to get started.
-For further support join the [ControllerBuddy Discord](https://discord.gg/2Sg9ggZrAp).
+For more support, join the [ControllerBuddy Discord](https://discord.gg/2Sg9ggZrAp).

 ## Description

-ControllerBuddy is a highly advanced gamepad mapping software, which supports the creation of input profiles for complex target applications such as flight simulators.
+ControllerBuddy is an advanced gamepad mapping software that supports the creation of input profiles for complex target applications such as flight simulators.

-In addition to the simplistic mapping of buttons and axes of a physical game-controller to keyboard and mouse input, ControllerBuddy also supports the feeding of input commands to a virtual joystick device (vJoy / uinput).
+In addition to the simple mapping of buttons and axes of a physical game controller to keyboard and mouse input, ControllerBuddy also supports feeding input commands to a virtual joystick device (vJoy / uinput).

-ControllerBuddy's goal is to enable the user to control target applications solely via a gamepad and not having to reach for a keyboard or mouse at any point in time.
+The goal of ControllerBuddy is to allow the user to control target applications exclusively with a gamepad without ever having to reach for a keyboard or mouse.

 ## Download and Installation